OHDSI/ETL-LambdaBuilder/docs/Optum Clinformatics/Optum_death.md

 title: Person
 nav_order: 15
 parent: Optum Clinformatics
-description: "Person mapping from Optum member_continuous_enrollment table"
+description: "DEATH table mapping from DOD DEATH table, MEDICAL_CLAIMS and MED_DIAGNOSIS in DOD as well as in SES "

 ---